kundubrishtig-ux/FUTURE_UX_01/README.md

 - Contact / Lead Page

 ## UX Design Rationale
-The homepage uses a clear value proposition and a primary CTA to improve conversions.
+The homepage is designed with a clear value proposition and prominent call-to-action buttons to drive user engagement and bookings.
-Services are displayed in a card-based layout for easy scanning.
+The services page uses a structured card-based layout with clear pricing and "Book Now" CTAs for easy decision-making.
-The contact page focuses on lead capture using a simple form and trust elements.
+The contact page focuses on lead generation through a minimal form and trust elements to reduce user hesitation.
-The design follows a mobile-first approach.
+The overall design follows a clean, modern, and mobile-first approach.

 ## Screenshots
-(Images uploaded in this repository)
+Screenshots of all designed pages are uploaded in this repository.